Wimmics/olivaw/README.md

 The test reports are first represented using the [EARL vocabulary](https://www.w3.org/TR/EARL10-Schema/) and then exported in the markdown format.

 Examples of reports generated from existing ontology projects can be found in the [olivaw reports examples](https://github.com/Wimmics/olivaw/blob/main/docs/examples/) folder.

+A template repository also exist in order for an ontology project to begin with the accurate repository architecture, workflows, template special files (primee, code of conduct, contributing, etc) so check the [acimov olivaw repository template](https://github.com/Wimmics/Olivaw-Template).

 In order to get all the available features in olivaw, check the [olivaw functional documentation](https://github.com/Wimmics/olivaw/blob/main/docs/).